jfcere/ngx-markdown/README.md

 })
 ```

-ng2-markdown-to-html provides one component and one directivee to parse your markdown to your web application.
+ng2-markdown-to-html provides one component and one directive to parse your markdown to your web application.

 ### Component

-You can use `markdown-to-html` component to either parse static markdown directly from your html file or to load the content from a remote url using `src` property.
+You can use `markdown-to-html` component to either parse static markdown directly from your html markup or load the content from a remote url using `src` property.

 ```html
 <!-- static markdown -->